slumbersage/dbotbanner/README.md

-# Discord Bot Profile Picture and Banner Updater
+# Discord Bot Animated Profile Picture and Banner Updater

 This Python script allows you to update your Discord profile picture and banner using image URLs.